After death logistics

 • They are spread across multiple agencies

-• Information may be buried on state websites
+• Information may be hard to find on state websites

 • Benefits do not activate automatically